 Servers – Is TigerVPN P2P compatible?

 Aside from their small server network, one thing that really disappointed me was the lack of obfuscated servers.
 This can be a major turn down for anyone looking to use TigerVPN in China or other similarly censored countries.
-If this is something that concerns you, you might want to go with ExpressVPN or Surfshark that offers tons of servers and supports obfuscation.
+If this concerns you, you might want to go with ExpressVPN or Surfshark that offers tons of servers and supports obfuscation.

 Does TigerVPN work in China?

 Well, no. TigerVPN doesn’t work in China.
-I tried unblocking websites like QQ and Baidu with their server locations in Hanoi and Hong Kong and both of them didn’t work.
+I tried unblocking websites like QQ and Baidu with their server locations in Hanoi and Hong Kong, and both of them didn’t work.
 That’s where having obfuscated servers would have helped.
 But at the moment, unfortunately, TigerVPN didn’t manage to bypass the Great Firewall.
-If accessing Chinese content is something you look for in a VPN, then I highly suggest checking out ExpressVPN.
+If accessing Chinese content is something you look for in a VPN, I highly suggest checking out ExpressVPN.

 Speed – How fast is TigerVPN?

 As for speeds, TigerVPN is plenty fast.
 However, performance can be a bit inconsistent across its servers.
-For instance, while its US and Canadian servers we’re quite fast, their server located in London UK was fairly sluggish.
+For instance, while its US and Canadian servers were quite fast, their server located in London, UK, was fairly sluggish.
 First, here’s a screenshot of my internet speed on my 35 Mbps connection without TigerVPN:

 With the UK server, speeds dropped quite a bit.
 I tested the speeds while connected to the London and Manchester servers.
 On average, the UK server managed to output around 15.81 Mbps which is not all that good.
 Overall, TigerVPN is fast, but its speeds can be inconsistent at times.